bl4ckm0th/decorate/README.md

 * Type `cd decorate` to go to the `decorate` ditectory

 * Then type `chmod +x decorate.py` to give the script executable permissions.

+Currently not supporting more than one line of text per round.
+You can try it, but it will look weird.